-- offer to improve your GMB listing.
+- Offer to improve your GBP listing

-During the verification call from actual Google representative, the only thing you need to do is hear your verification code and write it down for further use.
+During the verification call from an actual Google representative, you’ll only need to listen for your verification code and write it down for future use.

 Before clicking “Verify now”, make sure that the email displayed on the verification screen is correct and that you have access to it.